Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Do It Yourself At Home Physical Exam for Your Dog

-You should be aware of what is normal in your dog.
-This is a physical exam you can do at home before taking your dog in to see your veterinarian.
+A runny nose is only one thing to be aware of during an exam; you can do this at home and learn what is normal in your dog.
+This article will tell you how to do a physical exam at home before taking your dog in to see your vet.

 Will My Dog Get Better?

 If your dog has a grass awn, it can usually be removed without problems.
-An infection can be treated, and even a runny nose secondary to an abscessed tooth can be taken care of by pulling the bad tooth and treating the infection with antibiotics.
+An infection can usually be treated with antibiotics, and even a runny nose secondary to an abscessed tooth can be taken care of by pulling the bad tooth and treating the infection with antibiotics.

-The runny nose may be secondary to cancer, and not all of them are as easy to clear up.
-Some tumors can be removed, some can be treated with chemotherapy or alternative methods, but if the tumor is already spread through the lungs it will be hard to deal with.
+When the runny nose is secondary to cancer, not all of them are as easy to clear up.
+Some tumors can be removed, and some can be treated with chemotherapy or alternative methods, but if the tumor is already spread through the lungs it will be hard to deal with.